andrew-wilkes/go-cms/docs/HowItWorks.md

 ### user
 This package is responsible for user login and status features.

-The user states are:
-- logged out
-- loggin in
-- unknown

-The user's IP address will be the thing that relates to stored previous status data to check if they are known or not.
-Then they will have to log in with password and email identity or register their details (author, email, password) to initialize the admin user account.
+The user's Email value will be the thing that relates to stored previous status data to check if they are known or not.

+They will log in with password and email identity or register their details (userName, email, password) to initialize the admin user account.

-The `author` name will be applied to the #AUTHOR# token in templates.
+The `userName` will be applied to the #AUTHOR# token in templates.

-The status data will be saved to a `data/status.json` file.
+The user data will be saved to a `data/settings.json` file.

+A session ID is provided to the client on a successful login, and this must be included (`?id=value`) with each subsequent request sent to the server, otherwise the user is assumed to be unknown or logged out.
+The session ID has an expiration time out 8 hours.

+User actions are:
+- LogOn (Compares the supplied credentials, and starts a new session)
+- LogOff (Deletes the session ID)
+- Register (Also has the effect of updating the user details if they are loggin in)

 ### api
-This package is responsible for REST interactions between the Admin app and the main App end points.
+This package is responsible for REST interactions between the Dashboard, Content Editor, and the main App end points.

-The route will likely adopt a root path based on the config file settings.
-So rather than /api/... it could be /dashboard/... for example.
-This provides some measure of obscurity against bots scanning for the admin URL and identifying the CMS signature.
+In order to process actions, it will compare the session ID to that supplied as an ID from the client.
+If not authorized, it will prompt for log-in credentials.